History and exam

 uncommon

-Some medications may induce xerostomia or angular cheilitis.
+Some medicines may induce xerostomia or angular cheilitis.

 Sorafenib (multikinase inhibitor) has been reported to produce angular cheilitis.[6]

-GI symptoms may occur, such as diarrhea, constipation, or bloody stool.
+GI symptoms may occur, such as diarrhoea, constipation, or bloody stool.

 There may be a history of acid reflux.